 The BU Rating

 In 1948, the Navy Builder rating became an off-shoot of the original Carpenter's Mate rating.
-The Carpenter's Mate rating was one of the original, official Navy ratings, as it was first established in 1797.
+The Carpenter's Mate rating was one of the original United States Navy ratings as it was first established in 1794.

 The duties performed by Navy Builders include building and repairing wood, masonry concrete, steel structures, and installing interior finish work, including installing sheet rock, paneling or ceramic tile walls and installing ceiling and floor tile, millwork and trim.